Cyclone wreaks havoc in Tonga's capital, parliament flattened, homes wrecked

 ($1 = 1.3776 New Zealand dollars)

-Reporting by John Mair in Wellington.
-Editing by Jane Wardell and SImon Cameron-Moore
+Reporting by John Mair in Wellington.; Additional reporting by Colin Packham in Sydney; Editing by Jane Wardell and SImon Cameron-Moore